Pioneer DJ HDJ-CUE1BT Headphones Review

 Audio-Technica ATH-M50xBT2 Wireless

-The Pioneer DJ HDJ-CUE1BT Wireless and Audio-Technica ATH-M50xBT2 Wireless are Bluetooth and analog-capable headphones that collapse smaller with rotating ear cups.
+The Pioneer DJ HDJ-CUE1BT and the Audio-Technica ATH-M50xBT2 Wireless are Bluetooth and analog-capable headphones that collapse smaller with rotating ear cups.
 The Pioneer DJ are more bassy sounding and fit on-ears.
 Their Bluetooth connectivity is more rudimentary, and their battery life is great but shorter.
 The Audio-Technica fit over the ear instead.
 They have a more analytical tuning, although you can use the companion app to alter the EQ when they're used wirelessly.
 Their Bluetooth implementation and controls are more comprehensive, as well.

-V-MODA Crossfade 3 Wireless
+V-MODA Crossfade 3

 Test Results